-Evansville Day School adheres to applicable law, including Indiana SEA 229.
-Weapons, such as firearms, imitation firearms, pellet guns, knives, tasers, ammunition, fireworks, or other dangerous weapons are never permitted in the school building.
-Students may never possess weapons on campus or, along with employees and volunteers, on school sponsored off-campus excursions.
-The School reserves the right to conduct a search of lockers, students, or vehicles at any time, with or without probable cause.
+Evansville Day School adheres to applicable law, including Indiana Code 35-47-9-2.
+Weapons, such as firearms, imitation firearms, pellet guns, knives, tasers, ammunition, fireworks, or other dangerous items are never permitted in the school building.
+Students may never possess weapons on campus or on school sponsored off-campus excursions.
+Evansville Day School reserves the right to conduct a search of lockers, students, or vehicles at any time, with or without probable cause or reasonable suspicion, and with or without advance notice to students.